balaji-167/exploratory-data-analysis-sql-project/README.md

 # Exploratory Data Analysis with SQL

-A pure-SQL exploratory analysis of a retail sales data warehouse — no BI tool, just queries — to uncover trends, rankings, segments, and the anomalies hiding underneath the headline numbers.
+A pure-SQL exploratory analysis of a retail sales data warehouse, no BI tool, just queries to uncover trends, rankings, segments, and the anomalies hiding underneath the headline numbers.

 ## About the Data